renderedtext/semaphore-docs-new/source/docs/organizations/can-i-convert-my-user-account-into-an-organization.md

 ##Futher reading

-Read more about emaphore organizations on our Organizations page.
+Read more about Semaphore organizations on our Organizations page.
 You can learn how to set up an organization here.